jgazeau/shadocs/exampleSite/content/english/functionalities/helpers_js.md

 # Description
 ---

-In order to ease the use of the theme, it gives some javascript functions defined in the file **assets/js/theme/modules/helpers.js**.
+In order to ease the use of the theme, some javascript functions defined in the file **assets/js/theme/modules/helpers.js** are provided.
 These functions are defined globally using the file **assets/js/theme/modules/helpersGlobal.js** and thus can be called from every scope.

 ## JavaScript helper functions